 - Daily backups, a CDN, and FREE site builder

 - Test changes to your online store in a staging area

 - Add features via the App Market

-- Quickly get your store noticed by popular search engines
+- Quickly get your store noticed by search engines

 - Get started on Wix now.

-- 20 times faster performance that boosts conversions
+- 20 times faster performance that boosts sales

 - 80+ software options: Magento, OpenCart, WooCommerce, PrestaShop, and others

 For those shop owners who may want more help on the technical setup and are OK with sacrificing some design flexibility, you can try a hosted ecommerce solution or hosted shopping cart.
 Hosted solutions tend to be quite a bit more expensive and may leave entrepreneurs wanting further design and content customizations to more seamlessly integrate with the rest of the website.
 But the all-in-one platforms offer a quicker path to market when compared to starting from scratch.

 These hosted ecommerce providers offer a little more oomph on the online store front by taking care of the nitty-gritty details of inventory management, payment processing, and order tracking.
 Business owners should be able to spend more time on their store and products instead of configuring their website, provided you spend the time to choose a platform with an easy-to-use interface that meshes with your goals and level of experience.